Rocky Gerung: Careers

-Critics on government
+Criticism of the Indonesian government

 Throughout Joko Widodo's presidency, Rocky maintained a stance of opposition to the government.
 Rocky has been labeled by Indonesia's Tempo newspaper on its podcast Bocor Alus Politik as the No.1 "State Palace enemy" due to his outspoken opposition to the government.
 News outlet Times of Indonesia describes Rocky as a figure "known for his critical academic perspective and expertise in logic".
 Doctor (of Philosophy) Otto Gusti Madung, the rector of Ledalero Institute of Philosophy and Creative Technology, regarded Rocky as an "exemplary intellectual" comparable to German philosopher Jürgen Habermas, and considered Rocky as the "conscience of the people who is able to guide society towards an understanding of ethical politics".
 Meanwhile, Haji Asmu'i Syarkowi, the High Judge of the Jayapura High Religious Court, described Rocky in his article as a person "well-known for his sharp criticism of the government" and use of "cutting remarks", but also considered him as one of the only two prominent figures in Indonesia whose "speeches compel the audience to pay close attention to every nuance of their words" other than President Abdurrahman Wahid.
 Due to his oppositional commentary, Rocky has been subjected to criticism, insults, and lawsuits by the pro-government, but also gained fame and supporters.